Rashnain/BetterUI/README.md

 * Removes the top bar that contains the Discord logo and integrates the buttons next to the help button
 * Background images of server invites aren't cropped
 * Removes Nitro and Friends tabs*
-* Removes gift, GIF, stiker and emoji buttons from the message bar*
+* Removes gift, GIF, sticker and emoji buttons from the message bar*
 * And a bunch of other little things

 \* configurable